RoMcGill/grand-park-tutors/README.md

  ### Bugs/Fixes
  1. on my landing page for desktop use i wanted to layout my "genre charachters" with text underneath them untill the screen size reached a width of 800px. as this was early on in the project i did not know weather to use Flex, Grid, or floats.
  - Fix
- in the end the fix was to use display, grid and devide the the container by fractions, this aloowed me to have 4 columns and 2 rows when the screen size was more than 800px. i then added a media query with the max width of 800px and devided the container to have 4 rows and 2 columns.
+ after getting some advice from my mentor the fix was to use display-grid and divide the the container by fractions, this aloowed me to have 4 columns and 2 rows when the screen size was more than 800px. i then added a media query with the max width of 800px and devided the container to have 4 rows and 2 columns.
 This gave me my desired outcome.

 css
 ```r